Improving the Quality & Safety of Oakland’s Wildland Parks

-- Lead by example; unless directed otherwise by emergency personnel for a specific incident, Park Patrol volunteers must follow all park rules and regulations for their chosen activity.
+- Lead by example; unless directed otherwise by emergency personnel for a specific incident, Park Patrol volunteers must obey all park rules and regulations for their chosen activity.

-Park Patrol operates in the following City of Oakland parks: Dimond Park, Dimond Canyon Park, Joaquin Miller Park, and Leona Heights Park.
+Park Patrol operates in the following City of Oakland parks: Dimond Park, Dimond Canyon, Joaquin Miller Park, and Leona Heights Park.

 Park Patrol volunteers must attend one three-hour class.
 Participants are given special training for assisting park users, supporting emergency responders, and reporting park issues to the proper City of Oakland agencies.
 CPR and First Aid Certification is strongly encouraged, and may be provided by the Oakland Fire Department (separate from the three-hour training session).